lixinW/ship-hats-docs/pipeline-templates.md

 # Pipeline Templates

-SHIP-HATS Pipeline templates are reusable configuration files that developers can use to configure CICD pipeline instead of building from the scratch.
+SHIP-HATS Pipeline templates are reusable configuration files that developers can use to configure CI/CD pipeline instead of building from the scratch.
 The templates help agencies to incorporate best practices for security compliance and performance metrics.

 **Topics**
 - [Types of Templates](#types)